burgerdev/lswatch/README.md

 Licensed under the Gnu General Public License, version 3 or later.
 See attached file **GPL.md**.

-Part of the USB capabilities is handled by the amazing V-USB software, which might limit the usage of this software to.
+Part of the USB capabilities is handled by the amazing V-USB software, which might limit the usage of this software.
 See http://www.obdev.at/products/vusb/license.html for details.

 IMPORTANT